-Elevator Safety Program - Technical Clarification

-T/C #: 20-03

-Equipment Type: Passenger/Freight Elevators Topic: Sump Pump Testing Residential Commercial 🔀 Code: ASME A17.1/CSA B44, Created: September 1, 2020 Section/Req: 2.2.2.5 Last Revision: Click or tap to enter a date.
-WAC/RCW:
+Elevator Safety Program - Technical Clarification T/C #: 20-03 \ B/I/I Equipment Type: Passenger/Freight Elevators Topic: Sump Pump Testing Residential Commercial 🔀 Code: ASME A17.1/CSA B44, Created: September 1, 2020 Section/Req: 2.2.2.5 Last Revision: November 1, 2023 WAC/RCW:

-Elevator Sump Pumps & Oil Detection System Installation

-As of late, many questions have arisen regarding various configurations for the discharge of elevator sump pumps.
+Elevator Sump Pumps & Oil Detection System Installation As of late, many questions have arisen regarding various configurations for the discharge of elevator sump pumps.
 Requirements for oil detection systems, oil-water separators, discharge collection systems, discharge locations, etc., are not a function of the elevator code!
 The elevator code simply states that the installation of an elevator sump pump or drain must comply with the plumbing code.
 During acceptance inspections, the elevator inspectors will require confirmation that the installation complies with the plumbing code.
 A plumber should be on site during this evaluation and test.

-The current adopted elevator code, ASME A17.1-2016/CSA B44-16, states:

-2.2.2.4 Drains and sump pumps, where provided, shall comply with the applicable plumbing code, and they shall be provided with a positive means to prevent water, gases, and odors from entering the hoistway.
-2.2.2.5 In elevators provided with Firefighters' Emergency Operation, a drain or sump pump shall be provided.
-The sump pump/drain shall have the capacity to remove a minimum of 11.4 m3/h (3,000 gal/h) per elevator.1 [50-gpm per elevator]

-Since plumbing systems do not connect to elevator control systems, the installation of related junction boxes, control boxes, alarm boxes, strobe lights, operating panels, remote control wiring interface boxes, or other related equipment is prohibited from being installed in elevator pits, hoistways, or elevator equipment rooms.
+The current adopted elevator code, ASME A17.1-2019/CSA B44-19, states: - 2.2.2.4 Drains and sump pumps, where provided, shall comply with the applicable plumbing code, and they shall be provided with a positive means to prevent water, gases, and odors from entering the hoistway. - 2.2.2.5 In elevators provided with Firefighters' Emergency Operation, a drain or sump pump shall be provided.
+The sump pump/drain shall have the capacity to remove a minimum of $11.4 \text{ m}^3/h$ (3,000 gal/h) per single hoistway or multiple hoistway.
+(2019 change) Since plumbing systems do not connect to elevator control systems, the installation of related junction boxes, control boxes, alarm boxes, strobe lights, operating panels, remote control wiring interface boxes, or other related equipment is prohibited from being installed in elevator pits, hoistways, or elevator equipment rooms.
 This presents challenges to plumbers and electricians charged with installing this pump-related equipment.
 One of the major reasons elevators fail inspection is due to unauthorized equipment being installed in pits, hoistways, and elevator equipment rooms.

-Another reason for limiting such equipment in the elevator pit is that the pit area is not supposed to be accessible to non-elevator personnel and the elevator code makes it very clear:
+Another reason for limiting such equipment in the elevator pit is that the pit area is not supposed to be accessible to non-elevator personnel and the elevator code makes it very clear: ASME A17.1-2019/CSA B44-19, 2.2.4.4 Pits shall be accessible only to elevator personnel.

-ASME A17.1-2016/CSA B44-16, 2.2.4.4

-Pits shall be accessible only to elevator personnel.

 This minimizes the need for untrained elevator personnel to enter the pit area to perform pump maintenance or repair without trained elevator personnel present.
 According to the IBC 3004.4: Plumbing and mechanical systems shall not be located in an elevator shaft.
 Exception: Floor drains, sumps, and sump pumps shall be permitted at the base of the shaft provided they are indirectly connected to the plumbing system.

 Figure 1 Suggested plumbing fittings and connections: union; check valve; shut-off valve.
 It is recommended that sump pump piping consist of copper, steel, or cast to limit damage from falling objects.
-Removing the pump easily (while not flooding the pit) recommends that a union at the edge of the slotted steel grate provide access to the elevator pit and spot the car if necessary if persons other than elevator mechanics are removing or replacing a pump.
-Building maintenance should be onhand to take the pump for repair or provide a replacement.

-(see Fig. 1) be provided; then a check valve; and finally, a shut off valve.
+Removing the pump easily (while not flooding the pit) recommends that a union at the edge of the slotted steel grate (see Fig. 1) be provided; then a check valve; and finally, a shut off valve.
 This allows the pump to be serviced, repaired, or replaced quickly with the least amount of down time for the elevator and with limited water spillage.
 The pit access and pump removal may be done by a licensed elevator mechanic or persons properly licensed and authorized by the owner.
-Elevator personnel must be on site to
+Elevator personnel must be on site to provide access to the elevator pit and spot the car if necessary if persons other